Sundays

 Prayer, every morning in the world.

-Morning prayer sparkles when the body is slow to stretch itself to honor this new day.
+Morning prayer sparkles when the body is slow to stretch itself to honor the new day.
 The hand turns over the covers, summoned to wait for the revolution of the day to find a use again.
 Rejected, crumpled, they sag, overturned on the bed when the body stands up in the splendor of the dawning day.
-An eternal moment which reproduces itself as long as life flows through the veins and provides this breath whose absence rhymes with death.
+Eternal moment which reproduces itself as long as life flows through the veins and provides this breath whose absence rhymes with death.
 The body moves and embraces the darkness to slide on the mattress and let the feet touch the ground.
 Doesn't this ground wobble?
 Habit causes the room to become dark by denying it its mystery.
 The hand finds the pants and the sweater that will dress the clumsy body to regain movement when it had become accustomed to the stillness of the night.
 Suddenly, space has defined and precise volumes that are best not confronted with.
 Darkness watches over it so as not to lose its fortifications and hopes to regain some ground in its fight against daylight and against visual acuity which slowly adapts to the lack of light.

 The corridor continues.
 It allows you to move towards the greatest adventure of the day.
 A few steps, and the corridor ends.
 The bathroom.
 A little bit of light.
 Very little.
 You have to wake up, but don't wake anyone.
 This meeting returns every morning around the world, intimate, without any display.
 The body discovers the dawning day, it leaves the night and its ocean of unconsciousness to bathe in the new source.